Chris R. Johnson

 Chris worked as a control systems engineer in Washington for six years before law school.
 He graduated from Duke Law School in 2006, where he worked on the Duke Law Journal.
 He got his Master of Science in Chemical Engineering from Washington State University and his Bachelors of Science from the University of Washington.

-Chris is admitted to practice in Texas, the U.S. Patent and Trademark Office, the U.S. Court of Appeals for the Federal Circuit, and the U.S. Courts for the Northern, Southern, Eastern and Western Districts of Texas.
+Chris is recognized as a "Texas Super Lawyer" in Intellectual Property Litigation by Thomson Reuters.
+He is admitted to practice in Texas, the U.S. Patent and Trademark Office, the U.S. Court of Appeals for the Federal Circuit, and the U.S. Courts for the Northern, Southern, Eastern and Western Districts of Texas.

 - Polyzen, Inc. v.
 RadiaDyne, L.L.C.
 Won a defense victory and defended it on appeal after a four-day jury trial in Raleigh representing RadiaDyne, the designer of medical balloons used in prostate cancer therapy.
 Before trial, the court dismissed all patent claims brought by the plaintiff, a medical balloon manufacturer.
 At trial, the jury unanimously found for our client on plaintiff’s trade secret claim and its claim for unpurchased inventory.
 The jury also found that plaintiff breached the relevant contract, competed unfairly with our client, and failed to return tooling paid for by RadiaDyne.
 After a seven-year journey, the case resulted in a judgment for monetary damages for RadiaDyne.
 The Federal Circuit affirmed all aspects of the district court’s judgment in RadiaDyne’s favor.